biolink/biolink-model/docs/physically_interacts_with.md

----
-parent: Slots
-title: biolink:physically_interacts_with
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: physically_interacts_with
+# Type: physically interacts with

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between two entities that make physical contact as part of some interaction

 URI: [biolink:physically_interacts_with](https://w3id.org/biolink/vocab/physically_interacts_with)

 ## Domain and Range